 The Middle East, including the Palestinian Question: Briefing and Consultations

-Tomorrow (29 September), the Security Council will hold its monthly meeting on “The situation in the Middle East, including the Palestinian question”.
-Special Coordinator for the Middle East Peace Process Tor Wennesland and two civil society representatives will brief.
-Consultations are scheduled to follow.
+Tomorrow (21 December), the Security Council will convene for an open briefing, followed by closed consultations, on: “The situation in the Middle East, including the Palestinian question”.
+Special Coordinator for the Middle East Peace Process Tor Wennesland is expected to brief.